The Evolution of Solar Street Lights in the Last 10 Years

 Conclusion

-In 2014, solar lighting was a trade-off.
-In 2024, it’s a smart choice—with the right design.
+In 2014, solar street lighting was a trade-off.
+By 2024, it became a smart engineering choice—when the design is done correctly.

-For planners, municipalities, and engineers: if you haven’t reevaluated solar in the last 3–5 years, you’re likely working with outdated assumptions.
+If you haven’t reevaluated solar in the last 3–5 years, you’re likely working with outdated assumptions.

 Download Catalog